About the creator

 My passion for materials science

-My name is Eric, and I am currently a high school sophomore student in Rhode Island.
-I created this blog not only to discover and document my passion for materials science and engineering, but also to make these topics more accessible to other high schoolers.
-I found that it was rather difficult to find blogs and tutorials on materials science and engineering that were relatively easy-to-grasp, and wanted to help change that.
-Outside of school, I like to compete in FIRST robotics and play tennis and piano.
+My name is Eric, and I am currently a high school sophomore in Rhode Island.
+I created this blog to explore and document my interest in materials science and engineering, while also making these topics more accessible to other high school students.
+When I first started learning about this field, I found that it was rather difficult to find blogs and explanations on materials science and engineering that were relatively easy-to-grasp, so I wanted to create something that explains complex ideas in a more approachable way.
+Outside of school, I enjoy competing in FIRST robotics, as well as playing tennis and piano.